Children's Commissioner (New Zealand): Functions and responsibilities

-The Office of the Children's Commissioner's statutory functions are outlined in the Children's Commissioner Act 2003, the Oranga Tamariki Act 1989 (formerly known as the Children, Young Persons, and Their Families Act 1989), the Oranga Tamariki (Residential Care) Regulations 1996, the Crimes of Torture Act 1989, and the Human Assisted Reproductive Technology Act 2004.
-Key responsibilities include:
+Prior to the passage of the Children and Young People's Commission Act 2022, the Children's Commissioner was regulated by the now repealed Children's Commissioner Act 2003, the Oranga Tamariki Act 1989 (formerly known as the Children, Young Persons, and Their Families Act 1989), the Oranga Tamariki (Residential Care) Regulations 1996, the Crimes of Torture Act 1989, and the Human Assisted Reproductive Technology Act 2004.
+The Children's Commissioner is also the successor to the former Children and Young People's Commission, which operated from 2022 to 2025.